theheking/intro-to-r/content/6_datavisualisation.md

 *   size

 To start, we will add the column names that correspond to the variable we want to set for the x- and y-values.
-`geom_point` requires arguments for x and y, all other arguements are optional.
+`geom_point` requires arguments for x and y, all other arguments are optional.
 We will run the most basic scatterplot of `sample` against `genome size`.
 ```
     ggplot(metadata) +